wetlandscapes/esds/README.md

 * Can I tell which continent a soil came from?
 * What are the most important attributes defining a soil (relative to the data I have)?
 (PCA or NMDS question.)
 * Do different soil attributes influence one another?
 (SEM question)
+* Are mean annual temperature data from PRISM and actual station data different from each other?
+    * Is there geographic bias in the errors or significant differences?
+    * Pair-wise __t-tests__ or other comparisons (Mann-Whitney)
+    * Download the data from CompBio
+        * Frequentist vs Bayesian methods
+* Can we predict the phase of snow using air temperature and other environmental data?
+    * This is a classification problem that could be addressed with __logistic regression__ and __SVM__.
+* Are there significant trends in annual discharge over time?
+    * __Linear regression__
+    * Map out the slope of significant trends across the US.
+        * Use leaflet and clickable links to see individual annual hydrographs marked with a colored trend line and highlighting abnormal years using the emperical density function.
+    * Include both Frequentist and Bayesian forms of the analysis.
+* Is there a relationship between annual discharge, temperature, snow, elevation, etc?
+    * __Multiple linear regression__
+* What role do different landscape features have on the above relationships?
+    * Could use the GAGES-II data set for this
+    * __Hierarchical multiple linear regression__
+    * Frequentist and Bayesian
+* Are their "natural" groups of discharge sensitivity (represented by the steepness of the slope)?
+    * __Discriminant analysis__

 ## Algorithms to investigate